c6y/eboydb/README.md

 - go to `/login` to create an account
 - set `profile.isAdmin` and `profile.isEditor` to `true` in the console

-If you have questions or need sample pictues let me know at k@eboy.com
+If you have questions or need sample pictures let me know at k@eboy.com